stacknerd/ioBroker.msghub/docs/modules/MsgStore.md

 When does the store dispatch?

 - `addMessage(msg)`
+  - Dispatch `"added"` for the newly created message.
   - If `timing.notifyAt` is missing/not finite **and** `lifecycle.state === "open"`: dispatch `"due"` immediately (message is “due now”).
 - `updateMessage(...)`
   - Dispatch `"updated"` only when the update is non-silent (detected by a change in `timing.updatedAt`).